UniversalDependencies/docs/_en/preconj.md

 ---
 layout: base
 title:  'preconj'
+shortdef : 'preconjunct'
 ---

 ## preconj : preconjunct
 A preconjunct is the relation between the head of an NP and a word that appears at the beginning bracketing a conjunction (and puts emphasis on it), such as "either", "both", "neither").

 <div class="sd-parse">
 Both the boys and the girls are here preconj(boys, Both)
 </div>